guotong1988/guotong1988.github.io/research/_posts/2021-09-01-self-refine.md

 ### 3. Our Method

 In this section, we describe our method in detail.
 Our methods is shown in Fig 1.
 It includes 5 steps:

-Step 1, in order to solve our industry text classification problem.
+Step-1, in order to solve our industry text classification problem.
 We manually label 2,790,000 data and split them into 2,700,000 training data and 90,000 dev data.

-Step 2, we train / fine-tune the BERT model on the 2,700,000 training data.
+Step-2, we train / fine-tune the BERT model on the 2,700,000 training data.
 We named the result model of this step Model-A. Note that Model-A should not overfit the training dataset.

-Step 3, we use Model-A to predict for all the 2,790,000 data.
-Then we find all the data whose human label are not in the top-K (K=1,2,3...10) predictions of model-A. We consider they are the noisy data.
+Step-3, we use Model-A to predict for all the 2,790,000 data.
+Then we find all the data whose human label are not in the top-K (K=1,2,3...10) predictions of model-A. We consider they are the noise data.

-Step 4, we re-label the noisy data's human label to the top-1 prediction of model-A. Then we split the same 2,700,000:90,000 training and dev dataset.
+Step-4, we drop/remove the noise data from the 2700000 and 90000 data.

-Step 5, we train and evaluate upon the dataset of step 4 and get Model-B. As we also re-label the dev dataset by the top-1 prediction of model-A, we also manually evaluate the performance of our method.
+Step-5, we train and evaluate upon the dataset of step-4 and get Model-B.

 ### 4. The Model